mia-platform/ai-rag-template/README.md

 > **NOTE**
 >
-> In order to create a Vector Index, you need a MongoDB Atlas instance, otherwise the RAG retrieval mechanism will not work.
->
-> In case your Atlas instance is a cluster M5 or below, the automatic generation will fail: a warning will appear in the logs just after the startup and the service will run normally, but you will be required to create/update the Vector Index manually.
+> In the event that an error occurs during the creation or update of the Vector Index, the exception will be logged, but the application will still start.
+However, the functioning of the service is not guaranteed.

 ## Configuration